Compute Engine

 </script>

-The ESM (module) version is also available in the npm package in dist/compute-engine.min.esm.js
+The ESM (module) version is also available in the npm package as /compute-engine.min.esm.js

 Using Vintage JavaScript